Peninsula Downwind Classic

 We also thank our sponsors

 This event has been approved by Parks Victoria and the relevant local councils.
-A copy of the permit will be available here closer to race day
+A copy of the permit is available here